-Paul Maier, Charles Casamento, and Norbert Riedel serve on the audit committee, which is chaired by Mr. Maier.
-Our board of directors has determined that each of these individuals meets the independence requirements of the Sarbanes-Oxley Act of 2002, as amended, or the Sarbanes-Oxley Act, Rule 10A-3 under the Securities Exchange Act of 1934, or the Exchange Act, and the applicable listing standards of Nasdaq.
+Paul Maier, Charles Casamento, Norbert G. Riedel and Jenn Adams serve on the audit committee, which is chaired by Mr. Maier.
+The audit committee held four meetings in 2023.
+Our board of directors has determined that each of these individuals meets the independence requirements of the Sarbanes-Oxley Act of 2002, as amended, or the Sarbanes-Oxley Act, Rule 10A-3 under the Exchange Act, and the applicable listing standards of Nasdaq.
 Each member of our audit committee can read and understand fundamental financial statements in accordance with Nasdaq audit committee requirements.
-In arriving at this determination, the board has examined each audit committee member's scope of experience and the nature of his prior and/or current employment.
+In arriving at this determination, the board has examined each audit committee member's scope of experience and the nature of their prior and/or current employment.
 Our board of directors has designated Mr. Maier as an "audit committee financial expert," as defined under the applicable rules of the SEC.
 In making this determination, our board has considered Mr. Maier's formal education and previous and current experience in financial and accounting roles.
 Both our independent registered public accounting firm and management periodically meet privately with our audit committee.
+The duties and responsibilities of the audit committee are set forth in the charter of the audit committee which was recently reviewed by our audit committee.
+Our audit committee determined that no revisions needed to be made to the charter at this time.
+A copy of the charter of the audit committee is available on our website, located at www.etonpharma.com, under the Investors - Corporate Governance - Governance Documents section.
+Among other matters, the duties and responsibilities of the audit committee include:

-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the overall audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending based upon the audit committee's review and discussions with management and our independent registered public accounting firm whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - reviewing all related-party transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the overall audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending based upon the audit committee's review and discussions with management and our independent registered public accounting firm whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - reviewing all related person transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.